 A shift worker is defined as an employee who is regularly rostered to work their ordinary hours of work outside the ordinary hours of a day worker for a five and a half day practice or a seven day practice, as defined below.

-The ordinary hours of work for each employee will be displayed on a fortnightly roster in a place conveniently accessible to employees.
+The hours of work for each employee will be displayed on a fortnightly roster in a place conveniently accessible to employees.
 The roster will be posted at least two weeks before the commencement of the roster period.

 Seven (7) days 'notice will be given of a change in a roster.
 However, a roster may be altered at any time to enable the functions of the practice to be carried on where another employee is absent from duty on account of illness or in an emergency.

 Unless the employer otherwise agrees, an employee desiring a roster change will give seven (7) days' notice except where the employee is ill or in an emergency.

+If the employer changes an employee’s roster without their agreeance or 7 days' notice, the employee will be entitled to double time for that shift.

+An employee (other than part-time or casual) is entitled to 2 rostered days of each week.

 Span of hours

-The Company operates both five and a half day practices and seven day practices.
+The Company operates five and a half day practices, seven-day practices and hospital practices.

 Five and a half day practice:

 The ordinary hours of work for an employee will be worked between 7.00 am and 9.00 pm Monday to Friday and between 8.00 am and 1.00 pm on Saturday.

-For all ordinary hours worked between midnight Friday and midnight Sunday, a day worker will be paid their ordinary hourly rate and an additional 50% loading.

 Seven day practice: